The Ultimate Guide to Modern Solar Pool Heaters

 Q. What if I already have a gas or a heat pump pool heater?

-A. Solar systems can naturally be combined with auxiliary heating systems, in fact not only will they lower the cost of heating your pool but they'll extend the life of the auxiliary heater by reducing the load on it.
+A. Solar systems can naturally be combined with auxiliary heating systems.
+In fact, not only will they lower the cost of heating your pool, but they'll also extend the life of the auxiliary heater by reducing the load on it.

 Q. What kind of maintenance is required?

-So this is generally not recommend if the collector system is more than 1m below the water level.
-This is because panels and tubes will experience constant pressure from the force of the water, this is especially an issue in summer when the system is stagnating in the extreme heat.
+A. Generally, this is not recommended if the collector system is more than 1m below the water level.
+This is because panels and tubes will experience constant pressure from the force of the water.
+This is especially an issue in summer when the system is stagnating in the extreme heat.
 Such events will act to limit collector lifetimes as polymer longevity is sensitive to pressure and heat.
-Any breakage in the collector system can also drain the pool potentially flooding lower areas, so this must be considered.
+Any breakage in the collector system can also drain the pool, potentially flooding lower areas, so this must be considered.

 Q. How much do solar pool heating collectors weigh?

-OKU pool heating panels weigh 6kg empty and and 12kg full.
+A. OKU pool heating panels weigh 6kg empty and 12kg full.
 PVC strips weigh 4kg empty per m² and about 7kg per m² when full.

 Q. How many panels do I need?

-A. Please use our interactive sizing calculator to accurately size your panel or strip needs, if you have any difficulty please contact us.
-Note: we frown upon the practice of selling you more panels than what you actually need for your heating goals - to back our smaller sizing recommendation we provide a panel sizing guarantee.
+A. Please use our interactive sizing calculator to accurately size your panel or strip needs.
+If you have any difficulty, please contact us.
+Note: we frown upon the practice of selling you more panels than you actually need for your heating goals.
+To back our smaller sizing recommendation, we provide a panel sizing guarantee.

 Q. Can I undersize my system and upgrade as needed later?

-For panels yes, but only to an extent and we don't recommend it.
-You should not go below our minimum 2 month extension recommendation, see our interactive sizing calculator.
-No - we are not trying to sell you a larger system.
+A. For panels, yes, but only to an extent, and we don't recommend it.
+You should not go below our minimum 2-month extension recommendation; see our interactive sizing calculator.
+No, we are not trying to sell you a larger system.
 There are very good reasons why a system should not be dramatically undersized.
-Effective heating requires a minimum daily turnover typically 50% of your pool water volume.
-However, there are flow limitations on panels; hence an undersized system may not handle the flow required which could over-pressurize panels or if the flow is insufficient, will result in an unmixed stratified layer of warm water which will cool excessively overnight.
+Effective heating requires a minimum daily turnover of typically 50% of your pool water volume.
+However, there are flow limitations on panels; hence an undersized system may not handle the flow required, which could over-pressurize panels, or if the flow is insufficient, will result in an unmixed stratified layer of warm water which will cool excessively overnight.

 For PVC strip, we have to say no, it's difficult to slice in an extra manifold section into the main manifold pipe once it's all glued up; it's best to size your system right the first time.